Updated on: July 25, 2021

 Alternatively, you can also check the tire wear indicators (or wear bars), which are located in several locations around the tire inside the grooves.
 If the bars are visibly flush with the tire's adjacent ribs, it's time for new rubber.

-You should also check your tire pressure before and during the trip.
-Check the owner’s manual for the right number (it’s usually around 32 pounds per square inch, or psi).
-Don’t forget to check your spare, and if you don’t have a spare, consider buying a can of Fix-a-Flat.
-However, keep in mind that Fix-a-Flat will freeze at temperatures below 32 degrees Fahrenheit, and it shouldn’t be stored in temperatures above 120 degrees.
-Your car probably has a storage well in the trunk that’s perfect for it, but if you know you'll be leaving the car unattended under the hot sun, make sure to take that can out of the trunk.
+You should also ensure your tires are free of any bulges, and check your tire pressure both before and during the trip.
+Consult the owner's manual for the right number (it's usually around 32 pounds per square inch, or psi).
+Don't forget to check your spare for proper air pressure, and ensure it's in good condition, free of any sidewall cracks, while you're at it.
+If you don't have a spare tire, consider buying a can of Fix-a-Flat.
+However, keep in mind that Fix-a-Flat will freeze at temperatures below 32 degrees Fahrenheit, and it shouldn't be stored in temperatures above 120 degrees.
+Your car probably has a storage well in the trunk that's perfect for an emergency kit, but if you know you'll be leaving the car unattended under the hot sun, make sure to take your can of Fix-a-Flat out of the trunk.

 6. Test Your Air Conditioning

 Nobody likes riding in a hot car, so do a quick test to make sure the air conditioning is blowing cold before leaving town.
 Modern systems aren't the gas hogs they used to be, and riding in comfort is far better than surviving 10 hours with the windows down.
 If things don't appear to be working right, definitely have the system inspected by a mechanic.
 Air-conditioner repairs are well worth their cost.

 7. Don’t Forget Navigation